darnrain/Lemon_Drop_Hi-Res/README.md

 I was going to delete this repository, but then I thought to myself?
 Why should I have to quit working on what I LOVE doing, just because there are some people out there upset at me for recreating there True Native Mode code?
 Yes I knew the whole time that you guys were not LineageOS devs, when you asked me where I got the ctl files from and what resource I was using?
 Sorry but finders keepers...<br>

-PS.
-If you would have made the Lgv20 sound half way decent, I would have never looked into increasing the audio quality in the first place.
-Besides it’s not my fault, if i'm extremely proficient at programing a QuadDAC.
-If anything this is entirely your fault, for leaving your sh%t lying around, like your precious True Native Mode Code.<br>

-Sorry everyone, those guys just pissed me off royally over at XDA, i'm still upset that I had to move.
-On a brighter note, we now have the absolute best audio quality out of any cell phone on Earth.
-I did it guys, I can't believe it!!!<br>

-Oh and is the audio quality on v165.1 better than your DAC system yet? lol<br>

 Credits, A Special Thank You<br>
 @ezzony - for the ezV2020 kernel.
 XDA<br>
 @askermk2000 - for the MK2000 kernel.
 XDA<br>